-I have worked with inspiring mentors and organizations in difficult settings all over the world — conducting research in ten countries, coordinating research in ten others.
+I have worked with inspiring mentors and organizations in difficult settings all over the world — conducting research, writing, and editing the stories in twenty countries.
 I have consulted for a dozen Seattle business owners.

-I want to draw on that body of experience and apply it with teammates to improve design make a difference.
+I want to draw on that body of experience and apply it with teammates to make a difference.

 Research & Communications Director Desiree Loughlin Real Estate Windermere Senior Research Analyst Technology & Social Change Group University of Washington

 Researcher & Director South Asia Anti-Trafficking Program Daywalka Foundation

 Trainer & Technical Support Analyst US Library Program Native American Access to Technology Bill & Melinda Gates Foundation

 Speech Communication Instructor Assistant Director of Forensics Western Washington University